Ickli/var_stuff/README.md

 By default variant is checking both.

-With checks turned off, you will get std::logic_error exception with some debug info of type dependent on your compiler if you:
+With checks turned off, you will get std::logic_error exception with some debug type info, dependent on your compiler, if you:
 1. Try to copy variant currently containing non-copyable type;
 2. Try to move variant currently containing non-movable type.